-Rachel is a Development Consultant who has worked in housing for over six years.
+Rachel is a Development Consultant who has worked in housing for over nine years.
 Rachel started her career in housing on a graduate scheme at Lewisham Homes, following the completion of a BSc Psychology degree at University College London.
-Since then Rachel has held a variety of roles in the sector within development, asset management and major works for both Local Authorities and ALMOs.
+Since then, Rachel has held a variety of roles in the sector within development, asset management and major works for both Local Authorities, Housing Associations and ALMOs.

 Elected to the Board in 2022 (Governance Specialist)

 Sinead is a qualified Company Secretary with over 30 years experience in a range of governance roles in a variety of not for profit organisations including housing providers, the housing regulator and the National Housing Federation.
 She also has experience of other sectors including Higher Education, Skills and Pensions.
 She has previous non-exec experience as a board member and Chair of Innisfree Housing Association.
 She is currently the Company Secretary of Be First Regeneration Ltd a subsidiary of LB Barking & Dagenham.